M-jerez/any-generator/README.md

 ## Transforms

-Besides the `<new_name>` parameter it is also possible to declare a list of transformations to be executed when generating the new code.
+It is possible to declare a list of transformations to be executed when generating the new code.
 Each transformation is basically a regular expression to match and replace some text in the files content or files name.

 **[Minimatch](https://www.npmjs.com/package/minimatch) is used to generate the regular expressions.** Please read Minimatch docs for all differences with the standard javascript Regexp.